lupyuen/lupyuen.github.io/src/ox2.md

 The offending Data Address (MTVAL) is __`0xE000` `2100`__.

 Which is our Ox64 PLIC!
+We scrutinise PLIC again...

 ![Store / AMO Page Fault Exception](https://lupyuen.github.io/images/ox2-exception.png)